bristot/rtsl/README.md

 # make localmodconfig
 ```

-Then select the kernel options as mentioned above options and compile it, as easy as this.
+Then select the kernel options as mentioned above and compile it, as easy as this.
 It works for me.

 ### rtsl tool